 - Ginger: Only use fresh ginger.

-- Canned fire roasted tomatoes: Since we aren’t browning anything in the recipe other vegetables it helps to build flavor to use “fire roasted” tomatoes.
+- Canned fire roasted tomatoes: Since we aren’t browning anything in the recipe other than vegetables it helps to build flavor to use “fire roasted” tomatoes.

 - Canned coconut milk: I prefer full fat for a richer option though you can use light coconut milk to cut calories and fat if preferred.
 Do not use “coconut milk beverage” as it’s far too watery.